CMSgov/dpc-app/QuickStart.md

+#Quick Start Guide

 This is a quick start guide for running the DPC API on your local environment.
-For full documentation, see the main [README](./README.md).
+For full documentation, see the [User Guide](./README.md).

 SECURE
 ====